Franz de Paula Adam von Waldstein

 Franz de Paula Adam Norbert Wenzel Ludwig Valentin von Waldstein (14 February 1759 – 24 May 1823) was an Austrian soldier, explorer and naturalist.

+Biography

-A member of the noble Waldstein family, he was born in Vienna, the third son of Count Emanuel Philibert von Waldstein-Wartenberg (1731–1775) and his wife Maria Anna Theresia von Liechtenstein.
+A member of an old noble House of Waldstein, he was born in Vienna, the third son of Count Emanuel Philibert von Waldstein-Wartenberg (1731–1775) and his wife, Princess Maria Anna Theresia von Liechtenstein (1738-1814).
 His younger brother Count Ferdinand Ernst Gabriel von Waldstein (1762–1823) became known as patron of Ludwig van Beethoven.

 Waldstein married Karolina Ferdinandi (1777–1844).
 As a soldier he took part in Habsburg campaigns against the Ottoman Empire and Russia.